 Businesses turn to customer journey analytics to create a consistent buyer’s journey, outperform competitors, and boost revenue.

-Businesses that want to create a consistent buyer’s journey, outperform competitors, and boost revenue turn to customer journey analytics.
-It helps you connect all the dots of a fragmented journey, locked in silos within your organization.
-This leads to better understanding of your customers, offering them services that address their expectations and improve their experience with your company.
+Customer journey analytics helps you connect all the dots of a fragmented customer journey, locked in silos within your organization.
+This leads to a better understanding of your customers and allows you to tailor the services you offer to their preferences and expectations and improve their experience with your company.

-However, conversion isn’t the only goal of an effective journey.
-Businesses should take care of the customer experience before and after the purchase or signing the deal.
+Crucially, conversion isn’t the only goal of an effective journey.
+You want to analyze the actions taken before and after making a purchase or signing a contract:

-Let’s start with breaking down the customer journey analytics into smaller steps to understand this concept.
+Let’s start with breaking down the process of customer journey analytics into smaller steps to understand this concept.

 You receive customers’ information throughout their relationship with your business, both online and offline.
 Then it sits in your CRMs, analytics, emails, etc. The data tells you which channels lead consumers to your website, what content they browse, or even which store they visit most often.

 By merging your customers’ data, you’ll be able to create profiles to understand who they are and grasp their expectations and preferences.
 Later, you’ll enrich those profiles with new details whenever consumers contact your organization.

 Once the data is organized, you start analyzing it.
 This is where an advanced analytics platform with data tools comes in handy.
 It simplifies the process of spotting trends, patterns and errors.
 Also, visualized data is faster to understand.